-- the quality and depth of experience allocated by the Portfolio Manager to the management of the portfolio and the level of performance of the portfolio in absolute terms and also by reference to the Benchmark; - the quality and depth of experience of the company management, company secretarial, administrative and marketing team that the AIFM allocates to the management of the Company; and - the terms of the AIFM and Portfolio Management Agreements, in particular the level and method of remuneration and the notice period, and the comparable arrangements of a group of the Company's peers.
+- the quality and depth of experience allocated by the Portfolio Manager to the management of the portfolio and the level of performance over the long term, both in absolute terms and relative to the Benchmark.
+The Board recognises that performance has been challenging in the shorter term, but retains its confidence in the investment process, which it believes is robust; - the quality and depth of experience of the company management, company secretarial, administrative and marketing team that the AIFM allocates to the management of the Company; and - the terms of the AIFM and Portfolio Management Agreements, in particular the level and method of remuneration and the notice period, and the comparable arrangements of a group of the Company's peers.

-The Board resolved that the AIFM and the Portfolio Manager should continue to be appointed on the same terms and conditions set out above.
+On the recommendation of the MEC, the Board resolved that both the AIFM and the Portfolio Manager should continue to be appointed on the same terms and conditions set out above.